alexanderjefferson/bio/content/post/teach-courses/index.md

 ## Quick Main Points

+**Study Focus**

-Study Focus: Investigated water quality in Spearford Gully before a 2023 drought.
+Investigated water quality in Spearford Gully before a 2023 drought.

+**Key Indicators**

-Key Indicators: Chlorophyll α and turbidity were notably affected by pre-drought conditions.
+Chlorophyll α and turbidity were notably affected by pre-drought conditions.

+**Implications**

-Implications: Pre-drought surface water may need extensive treatment to meet EPA guidelines.
+Pre-drought surface water may need extensive treatment to meet EPA guidelines.

+**Recommendation**

-Recommendation: Earlier implementation of water and power usage restrictions to reduce treatment costs.
+Earlier implementation of water and power usage restrictions to reduce treatment costs.

 **Moving Forward**

 I am honored to be selected to present at the 2024 Great Plains Honors Council Conference at Oklahoma State University.
 I look forward to connecting with peers from across the region and learning from their impressive research.
 I am committed to preparing a presentation that not only meets but exceeds expectations, ensuring that the audience gains a clear and engaging understanding of my work.